Collaborative Doctoral Awards (Staff-led)

 A collaboration between Northumbria University and the Black Collective of Media in Sport, this project proposes the first detailed scholarly exploration of the amount of diversity at all levels within British sports journalism, the experience of members of the workforce from minority backgrounds, and the understandings of this issue among the industry’s senior management.
 The PhD will bring new knowledge to (1) academic researchers in the fields of media and cultural studies, the sociology of sport, and sports journalism; (2) practitioners in the UK sports media, and; (3) sports journalism educators.

-Ethnographies of Border Mapping: Retracing the Field through the Geographical Archive
+Ethnographies of Border Mapping: Retracing the Field through the Geographical Archive (includes Candidate Specification)

 Prof. Philip Steinberg, Durham University, Royal Geographical Society (with the Institute of British Geographers)